HalfSquare/MonteCarloSimulation/.gitlab/issue_templates/Code.md

 ## __Issue for Code Development__
 ### Description:
 <!-- Please bullet point below what the bug involves -->
-- This is a issue for a bug
+- This is a issue for code development
-- Which section / file of the code the bug occurs in
+- Which section this code change will be implemented in

 <br>